landaire/wows-toolkit/README.md

 ![WoWs Toolkit Unpacker Tab With Filtering](assets/wows_toolkit_unpacker_filtering.png)

+## Community Discussion

+If you'd like to discuss the toolkit features, bugs, or whatever, please feel free to open an issue here on GitHub or join the Discord server: https://discord.gg/SpmXzfSdux.

 ## Pre-Built Application Binaries

 Pre-built binaries for Windows are provided at https://github.com/landaire/wows-toolkit/releases/latest Download the `